 The union workers, working professionals, police officers, and first responders of Florida deserve proper support and care.
 These jobs can often be physically and emotionally draining.
-Unfortunately, first responders’ mental health statistics show that our emergency workers are in need of much more support and resources.
+Unfortunately, first responders’ mental health statistics show that our emergency workers need much more support and resources.

 First Responders: Mental Health Statistics and Substance Abuse Treatment